marsmith/juicefeed/README.md

 `node getJuice.js`

 Get your pi's IP address, record the IP address from the following command:
-`ifconfig`
+`hostname -I`

 Start up express server (if you didn't use pm2 to persistantly run):
 `node server.js`

-Open a browser on another computer/mobile device connected to the same network using the IP address you got from `ifconfig` command:
+Open a browser on another computer/mobile device connected to the same network using the IP address found above as the URL:
 `http://192.168.1.189`